Trump accuses Democrats of 'trying to steal the election' with insistence on mail-in voting

 CLICK HERE TO GET THE FOX NEWS APP

-He added that Maloney's race also shows there is no issue with the United States Postal Service, contrary to what Democrats contend.
+He added that the New York election also shows there is no issue with the United States Postal Service, contrary to what Democrats contend.

 "It's what happens to these ballots when they are sent.
 Who are they being sent to?
 Where are they going?
 You are talking about massive numbers," Trump said, adding that "Carolyn Maloney should not be able to accept that position.
-They declared a winner over a guy (Patel) who is right now looking around saying what happened?
+They declared her a winner over a guy [Patel] who is right now looking around saying, 'What happened?'
 He thought he won.

 "They should do that election over again in Manhattan," Trump went on.
 "It's a disgrace, that election -- but that was mail-in votes.
-And, that was a very small election."
+And that was a very small election."